clds84/robot_app/README.md

-# Robot Project (Work in Progress)
+# Robot Project

-This robot project is controlled via a client web interface served at `http://hostname.local:8000` using WebSockets.
+This robot project is controlled via a client web interface served at `http://robot-hostname.local:8000` using WebSockets.
 Using a hostname instead of an IP address makes it easy to connect, even through a mobile hotspot, when configuring or troubleshooting WiFi in the field.

 For my setup, the robot pairs with a dedicated **Mission Control** Pi that acts as a robot client app.
 It sends battery sensor readings (for its own display and the Pi) over sockets and opens the robot’s web interface in a browser for control via four rotary encoders and four key switches.